 Time: 9:00 am to 12:00 pm

-In cooperation with Ventura River Water District, we organized a Reimagine your Landscape class in September 30, 2017, with experts in greywater, rainwater, efficient irrigation and site evaluations to check irrigation run times and look for leeks.
+In cooperation with Ventura River Water District, OVGC organized a Reimagine your Landscape class in September 30, 2017, with experts in greywater, rainwater, efficient irrigation and site evaluations to check irrigation run times and look for leeks.
 See promo flyer below.

 Greg Rubin Landscaping with CA Natives in San Diego in Pacific Horticulture Magazine